epfldata/sc-public/list-dsl/README.md

    }
 ```

-As you can see, it is easier to use quasiquotes to match deep embedding nodes, because they hide implementation details of the Intermediate Representation by providing the same language as the shallow library.
+As one can see, it is easier to use quasiquotes to match deep embedding nodes, because they hide implementation details of the Intermediate Representation by providing the same language as the shallow library.